How to remember words – the seven steps

 Where do the 7 steps come from

-The last step is control, maybe at school, maybe in real life.
-You want to use the word, is it available, does it come up?
+The last step is to control the word.
+When you want to use the word, is it available, does it come up?

-The best is with some time in between – the whole word learning process may take several weeks, up to three months.
+The best is to look your words over with some time in between – the whole word learning process may take several weeks, up to three months.

 You can